 Our aim is to provide separate accommodation (sleeping areas and bathroom and toilet facilities) for women and men wherever possible.
 For all our inpatient wards and our day case areas where both women and men are treated, there are separate facilities for both sexes, and we work hard to ensure that you are cared for in the appropriate area.

-Privacy and dignity signs are provided for beds and patient areas which are designed to be attached to curtains or doors whilst care and treatment is being carried out.
-These were developed after consultation with staff and patient representatives and they give a clear message to all visitors about the bed are and to ‘ask permission before entering.
+Privacy and dignity signs are provided for beds and patient areas which are designed to be attached to curtains or doors whilst care and treatment is carried out.
+These were developed after consulting with staff and patient representatives and they give a clear message to visitors to ‘ask permission' before entering.

 When we are ill, we want care, rest and comfort in pleasant hospital surroundings and to know that healthcare staff do all they can to protect our privacy and dignity.
 Other features such as hospital cleanliness, staff attitudes and hospital food are all important.
-As a Trust we work hard to ensure the King's culture is one which values and respects the privacy and dignity of all.
+We work hard to ensure the King's culture is one which values and respects the privacy and dignity of all.

 If you are unhappy about any aspect of your care, we would urge you to speak to the Ward Manager or to the Manager of the department where you are receiving care.
 Alternatively you can contact us using one of our online forms.